Focus Area: Early Childhood

 Grant Amount: $10,000

-Based in St. Paul.
+Based in St. Paul, serves St. Paul and Minneapolis.
 Established in 1988, Walker West may be the oldest community music school in the nation founded by African American musicians.
 It is an out-of-school-time, nonprofit music school that teaches instrumental and vocal music to students ages 5 to adult.
 It teaches all styles of music, but is especially well-known for jazz, gospel, and other styles of improvisational music.
 It provides affordable, quality music instruction inspired by the African American cultural experience.
 Many of its students have gone on to study at top music conservatories and perform professionally.